AlexPasharin/mycollections-desktop-app/prisma/documentation/artists_table.md

-# Fields additional properties that are not reflected in prisma schema (because it cannot express it)
+# Fields' additional properties that are not reflected in prisma schema (because it cannot express it)

 - Fields "name" and "name_for_sorting" are of custom type "non_empty_text", meaning that their values are not allowed to be empty strings after trimming
 - Field "other_names" is optional (this is prisma bug, it always treats fields of array type as mandatory in schema but in fact generates them as optional in database)